 - You can get life insurance on your terms.

-I’ll get to that, but first, I’m going to share a few reasons to hold off on life insurance as a millennial.
+Before we dive into reasons to buy life insurance, let’s look at a few reasons to hold off on life insurance as a millennial.

 Why Millennials Shouldn’t Get Life Insurance